-- An inventory of all IoT devices and network information must be logged.
+- An inventory of all IoT devices and network information must be logged by NEO.

 IT Resources include computing, networking, communications, application, and telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and any related materials and services.